pschafran/purc/README.md

         >BC03
         TATCTATCGTATACGC

 * **Reference sequence file** - In fasta format.
 PURC uses these references to assign reads to loci (and optionally to phylogenetic group).
 Each reference seq name must specify the locus ('locus=') that this sequence represents; you can optionally note where the sequence came from ('ref_taxon=').
 The ref_taxon information can contain anything (as long as no spaces are special characters are included) and is not used by PURC--it is only useful in allowing users to keep track of the sequences in their reference file more easily.
-Each designation is separated by /.
+Each designation is separated by a backslash ("/").
 For example:

         >locus=ApP/ref_taxon=Cystopteris_bulbifera
         TGCCACACTGGTGAGTATTATCTTACTCTTTTTCTTGGTGAGAAAGGGTAGTGTGCATGGCATATTCATGTCAACCCCCGCTTGGGACCGGGGGCGACAAGGATGTTACTGTTGGGTGATACCTGTGATGCCCAATTGGAGCAAGAGTAAAATCAACTTTGTAAATATCATCTATTTGAAGGATTAACAGACATGGTATTTAAATTCCTCTCACATTTAAAACAGGGTGGTTGCAGAACTGGTATGGCCAAAGTAACGAACGCTTACGATTTGCCTGCAAGGTAAAAGTTGAACAATGCTCAAGGTGGGGCTAGTTCTTTTGTCACTTAAGCAAGGATCTTCAAGCATGTAAAATTATTCTCCCTCAACTTTGCTTTACAAAAGAAATTTAACATATTGACTACTTTATCAATGGAATTTGAGCAGCTATCACATGTCGATGTTTATTTTGAGGCAAGGGGTTCTTGTTTGCATGCGGTTGTAGAAATGTCTTATCACATTTCTATTTGGGTTTTTTGACATTGCTATTTTTGCATAAATGCTAAGTTACAAATTAGAATTGTTTACTTGTTTGTTTGGAGGAAATCTCAAACGACTGTCTTTTGCTCTTGTATGCTCATTTGATGATTGCATGCGTACACCTTTATGTTCATTTAGGCTATGTTTTGTCAGCTCACAAATTTTTGATGTTAAACCTAACATGACAGGAAAGTTATACATACTGTTGGTCCAAGATATGCTGTTAAATATCATACAGCTGCAGAAAATGCTCTAAGTCATTGTTACCGATCTTGTTTAGAGGCTTTGATTGACTTAGGCCTTCAAAGGTACCAGCTGCTTGTTTAAACAGCTCAAAATTAAAGGAGAGTTTTTTCCTTTTGGATTAAAGTTTATCTCCCTTGTAATTCTTGCAGCATTGCCCTGGGGTGTATTTACACAGAGTCTAAAGGCTAT